 In about a week or more, I started to feel normal again and see some resemblance to my old self.
 By this time, I become more mentally prepared, determined and willing to accept the message of recovery.
 Your journey to recovery begins here.

-Rehabilitation centers provide a structured program that will essentially determine your routine inside the facility.
+Rehabilitation centres provide a structured program that will essentially determine your routine inside the facility.
 This included a one on one personal counseling with a psychiatrist, a group therapy where you share stories with other patients, a family therapy which involves talking to family members and doing your assigned tasks, which help you back to performing daily normal activities like cleaning the bathroom.

 Eating the right meal is also important to get your health back because most addicts have physically abused their bodies.
 Many group activities allow you to enjoy your leisure time more productively and safely such as doing exercises, sports, making artworks like meditative painting, writing journals, doing a puppet show, designing DIY postcards, among many others.